chrdtr/detecting_breast_cancer/README.md

      results for each diagnosis
    - The linear kernel SVM-model was fitted and then evaluated on the test data
    - It delivered an accuracy of <b>96.49%</b> and 3 false negative results.
-   - To further improve the mode, an alternative was recreated, scaling the data that has been used with the min-max-normalization method
+   - To further improve the model, an alternative was created, scaling the data that has been used with the min-max-normalization method
    - It delivered an accuracy of <b>98.25%</b> and 2 false negative results.